-VCS provides the option to use LLT over Ethernet or LLT over UDP (User Datagram Protocol).
-Symantec recommends that you configure heartbeat links that use LLT over Ethernet for high performance, unless hardware requirements force you to use LLT over UDP.
+VCS provides the option to use LLT over Ethernet or LLT over UDP (User Datagram Protocol) or LLT over RDMA, or LLT over TCP.
+Veritas recommends that you configure heartbeat links that use LLT over Ethernet or LLT over RDMA for high performance, unless hardware requirements force you to use LLT over UDP.
 If you want to configure LLT over UDP, make sure you meet the prerequisites.